tadija/swift-greenfield/TopLevel/README.md

 # TopLevel

-This package defines modules & dependencies for the main project.
+This package defines libraries used by the main project.